critterandguitari/Organelle_Manual/manual.md

 ### General Information

 Patches are run directly from an attached USB drive.
 This could be the flash drive included with Organelle or another USB disk that is appropriately configured.
-Previous Organelles shipped with white 4GB USB drives.
-These have since been replaced by Sandisk 16GB USB drives.
+Organelles produced in 2016 shipped with white 4GB USB drives.
+Since then they now ship with Sandisk 16GB USB drives.

 -   This USB disk should be formatted with a FAT file system, often associated with MS-DOS.
 -   This USB drive must contain a folder called `Patches` at its top-level.
 (This name is case-sensitive.)